cakwok/Autonomous-Driving/1. Object-Detection-In-Urban-Environment/readme.md

 ### Improve on the reference:
 This section should highlight the different strategies you adopted to improve your model.
 It should contain relevant figures and details of your findings.

-To improve performance of the model, additional data augmentation <br>
+To improve performance of the model, additional data augmentation, random RGB to gray, random adjust contrast are added to the image transform.
+The goal is to provide extra varieties of the dataset so as to aim for generalising unseen data.

+Furthermore, the learning rate base was also changed from 0.04 into 0.0002, warming learning rate changed from 0.013333 to 0.000013333, to prevent having too large step size which skipped local minima.<br><br>
 ![image](https://user-images.githubusercontent.com/21034990/222018965-8081865b-554c-4bcd-92cc-ee309a4bdf47.png)<br>
 <img width="250" alt="image" src="https://user-images.githubusercontent.com/21034990/222018992-3f023e46-d827-4c8e-a20e-c47226cbcae2.png"><img width="250" alt="image" src="https://user-images.githubusercontent.com/21034990/222019018-ff226b8d-6e43-4ccd-8f38-83564f7d395c.png">